 Dutch Kletskoppen Cookies

-Do you like crunchy cookies, then these Dutch Kletskoppen Cookies are something you will like.
+Do you prefer crunchy cookies, then these Dutch Kletskoppen Cookies are something you will like.
 Lace cookies is their American name or Florentine cookies in Italian.
 A mixture of mainly butter, sugar, and almonds and less than 10 minutes baking; that's all it takes to make these cookies.

 By Marinka